Hootsuite vs Sprout vs Social Report vs Social Pilot vs MeetEdgar

 Sharing regular, relevant content on your social media channels is a big part of increasing yours or your business’ profile on social media.
 This also increases followers, and customer engagement.

 If you don’t plan your social media content in advance, you might find yourself struggling to find good content to post in the moment.
-Having a scheduling tool allows you to plan weeks to month’s worth of content in one go, saving you a ton of time and stress.
+Having a scheduling tool allows you to plan weeks, even month’s worth of content in one go, saving you a ton of time and stress.

 Knowing which scheduling tool to choose can be difficult when you don’t know what you need or what one tool does that another doesn’t.
 Overall, it depends on you personally and what you get on best with.